Ant Eggs 101: What They Are and Why They Matter

 • Adult Ants: Once the transformation is complete, the new ants emerge ready to take on their roles in the colony.

-Each ant caste workers, soldiers, and queens develop from the same type of egg.
+Each ant caste, workers, soldiers, and queens, develops from the same type of egg.
 Their final role is determined by factors like nutrition and pheromones in their environment.

 Where Are Ant Eggs Usually Found?